Slope represents the rate of change of elevation for each digital elevation model (DEM) cell. It's the first derivative of a DEM.

 Pixel Size Factor accounts for changes in scale as the viewer zooms in and out on the map display.
 It controls the rate at which the Z Factor changes.

-This parameter is only valid when the Scaling type is Adjusted.
+This parameter is only valid when the Scaling type is Scaled.
 The default value is 0.024.

 Learn more about how Slope works

 If the units of measure for the z (elevation) units are the same as the x,y (linear) units, the z-factor is 1.